 - Knead until no longer sticky.
 Once all the flour is added, move the mixture onto a clean, flour dusted surface.
 Using your hands, knead kneading the mixture with your hands for at least 20 minutes or until it no longer sticks to your hands (adding more four if needed).

 - Rest for 2 hours.
-Prep a large bowl with nonstick spray This post contains affiliate links. or olive oil, transfer the dough into the bowl, cover with a towel or plastic wrap This post contains affiliate links. and let rest for 2 hours.
+Prep a large bowl with nonstick spray or olive oil, transfer the dough into the bowl, cover with a towel or plastic wrap and let rest for 2 hours.

 - Prep egg wash and divide the dough into 2 loaves.
 When the dough is almost fully rested, beat together the egg white and water and prep your work surface.
 Return the dough to your flour dusted work space and divide into two balls.
 Roll the balls into loaves about 1 foot in length.

-- Bake with water in a skillet underneath at 400 degrees for 30 minutes.
-Set water to boil in an oven safe skillet.
-Once it's boiling, add it to the bottom rack in your oven.
-Place the pan with your loaves of bread on the middle rack and set the oven to 400 degrees and allow the bread to bake as the oven comes to temperature.
-Set your timer to 30-35 minutes (or until golden brown all around).
+- Bake.
+Bring a few cups of water to a boil in oven safe skillet.
+Once it’s boiling, add the skillet to the bottom rack in your oven.
+Place the pan with your loaves of bread on the rack above the skillet and set the oven to 400° F. Allow the bread to bake as the oven comes to temperature, setting your timer to 30-35 minutes.

 I felt the same way.
 Here's to more experimenting with bread in 2022!